DawnbrandBots/bastion-bot/docs/commands/search.md

 In the latter case, an English-language fuzzy search is performed on the English card name.

-The public reply will either be a no-match message or the card information presented in Discord embeds, using the requested `lang`, falling back to English if not available.
+The public reply will either be a no-match message or the card information presented in Discord embeds.
+This will be in the requested `lang` if specified, otherwise using the locale for the channel or server per [Bastion's locale setting](/docs/command/locale.md), and falling back to English if not available.

 The following information is displayed:

 - card name, hyperlinked to the [YGOPRODECK](https://db.ygoprodeck.com/) data source